gaia-platform/GaiaPlatform/production/db/memory_manager/README.md

 ### Use cases

-The Memory Manager contains two main components: the memmory manager itself and a stack allocator:
+The Memory Manager contains two main components: the memory manager itself and a stack allocator:

 * Memory manager (MM) component:
   * This is used to initialize a memory range for use, as well as for the initial population of this region with data.